-As DepositAccounts founder Ken Tumin said, the health of the economy influences deposit rates.
+As DepositAccounts founder Ken Tumin says, the health of the economy influences deposit rates.
 Not only does the economy drive the Federal Reserve’s interest rate policy, but it also impacts deposit levels and loan activity in the banking industry.

 The stronger the economy, the higher the odds that there will be rising deposit rates.

-“Democrats generally believe their policies are best for the economy, while Republicans generally believe the opposite,” Tumin said.
+“Democrats generally believe their policies are best for the economy, while Republicans generally believe the opposite,” Tumin says.
 “Thus, it makes sense Democrats are more optimistic about future deposit rates based on the changes that are taking place.”

 Looking forward to next year, Tumin predicts that deposit rates will likely be close to where they are now.
-“In 2020, deposit rates have fallen to all-time lows at many banks and credit unions, but the interest rate declines are slowing,” Tumin said.
+“In 2020, deposit rates have fallen to all-time lows at many banks and credit unions, but the interest rate declines are slowing,” Tumin says.
 “There are indications that deposit rates may be near a bottom in early 2021.”

 Tumin believes that significant deposit rate increases are unlikely to occur within the next year.
-“Even if the COVID-19 vaccine program is extremely successful and the economy has a very strong recovery through 2021, the Fed will almost certainly keep its benchmark rate near zero in 2021,” Tumin said.
+“Even if the COVID-19 vaccine program is extremely successful and the economy has a very strong recovery through 2021, the Fed will almost certainly keep its benchmark rate near zero in 2021,” Tumin says.